 For this method, you will need your Android device, a USB mouse, and an OTG adapter.
 You need to connect your device to a USB mouse using an OTG adapter so that you can gain access to your Android device again.

 Before you start this method, you have to ensure your device has enough battery life because using a mouse can drain your battery.
-We recommend you download and install Outbyte Android Care as early as now, so you can extend your battery life and give your device enough power to keep it going.
+We recommend you download and install Android cleaner tool as early as now, so you can extend your battery life and give your device enough power to keep it going.

 - Connect your device to the micro USB side of the OTG adapter.